ropensci-archive/remake-tutorial/README.md

 In order to create your workflow you need to describe the beginning, intermediate and end points of your analysis, and how they flow together.
-Targets, rules and dependencies should be used to address your question of interest.
-What is your question?
+These steps are called the targets, rules and dependencies on `remake`.

 "Targets": What are you going to generate.
-What do you need to generate your final report, what plots and analyses are you going to include?
+These can be files or R objects.
 "Rules": How are you going to generate your targets.
 What functions do you need?
 "Dependencies": What do you need to generate your targets.
 These may be other targets that you need for a particular target.
 Bear in mind that you might have several intermediate targets to produce your final target.